Nico-Rapallo/ProjectPenney/README.md

 - visualization.py: Contains code to visualize results as a heatmap.

 - datadashboard.py: Contains code for assembling PyQt5 user interface.
+[Code implemented from Professor Ron Smith (TheRonzor)]

-- qtcomponents.py: Includes code for base parts / widgets for the datadashboard.
+- qtcomponents.py: Includes code for base parts / widgets for the datadashboard.[Code implemented from Professor Ron Smith (TheRonzor)]

 - engine.py: Contains ProjectPenney code datadashboard will need to run in a class for it to use.